ataylorme/Advanced-WordPress-on-Pantheon/README.md

 * Example unit test
 * Add example for using Grunt instead of gulp to bin/build.sh
 * Add example of using a git host besides Github for the source repository
-* Add a Slack notification when Circle builds complete, linking to the Pantheon site dashboard

 ## Warning!
 This repository uses an alternate docroot on Pantheon.
 This feature is pre-release and considered experimental.
 Do NOT use in production.